k-exp/semantic_segmentation/notes-rogowski.md

 ##### Pixelwise

-1) extract all patches of input image
+1. extract all patches of input image
-2) for each patch, run it through a conv net that classifies the center pixel of the patch
+2. for each patch, run it through a conv net that classifies the center pixel of the patch

-this is expensive. in order to avoid this, segmentation can in a 'fully convolutional' manner. note: if using this method, downsampling/pooling will decrease spacial size of output [4](https://youtu.be/UFnO-ADC-k0?t=10m42s)
+Performing segmentation this way is expensive.
+In order to avoid this, segmentation can proceed in a 'fully convolutional' manner.
+Note: if using this method, downsampling/pooling will decrease spacial size of output [4](https://youtu.be/UFnO-ADC-k0?t=10m42s)

 ##### Multiscale Pixelwise